SFB1252/talks/workshops/04-literature-management/README.md

 ## Overview

-This workshop introduces effective literature management strategies and tools, with a focus on Zotero for organizing, citing, and sharing research sources.
+Literature management strategies and tools, with focus on Zotero for organizing, citing, and sharing research sources.

 ## Learning Objectives

-- Learn systematic approaches to literature management
+- Systematic approaches to literature management
-- Master Zotero for reference collection and organization
+- Zotero for reference collection and organization
-- Understand citation styles and automated bibliography generation
+- Citation styles and automated bibliography generation
-- Explore collaborative features for research teams
+- Collaborative features for research teams

 ## Materials